AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-anonymous-communications-using-tor/README.md

 ## Introduction

 Although not officially an acronym, *Tor* is a state-of-the-art implementation of an *onion routing* system, so you could be forgiven for mistaking the name as an acronym for *The Onion Router*.
 Onion routing takes its name from the idea of wrapping something valuable up inside multiple layers of difficult-to-penetrate protection that must be unwrapped one at a time, "like the layers of an onion."
-On a computerized *onion network* (such as the *Tor network*), this protection is digital encryption.
+On a computerized *onion network* (such as the *Tor network*), this protection is encryption.
 You might also hear the Tor network colloquially described as "*onionland*," so named both for the fact of its onion routing protocol and the [officially reserved top-level domain for servers on its network, whose names end in `.onion`](https://en.wikipedia.org/wiki/.onion).

-Each message transmitted by your copy of the Tor software is (by default) *encapsulated* inside three layers of Tor's encrypted onion routing scheme, so that by the time your computer delivers your message to the Tor network itself, the content of your communication is already well-protected.
+Each message transmitted by your copy of the Tor software is (by default) *encapsulated* inside three layers of Tor's encrypted onion routing scheme, so that by the time your computer delivers your message to the Tor network itself, the content of your communication is already well-protected from potentially nosy Internet Service Providers (ISPs), weakly secured Wi-Fi networks, and other eavesdroppers who are positioned more closely to your own computer.
+Moreover, this thrice-layered protection even offers some defense against potentially malicious Tor network participants.
+The first participating Tor network computer your computer contacts may learn some bits of information about who you are, but it will not be able to discern where your message is ultimately destined.
+Inversely, the final participating Tor network computer your computer contacts may learn some bits of information about your message, but it will not be able to discern who sent that message unless you explicitly or, worse, accidentally tell it that you are the source.

 The Tor network itself is made up of other computers very much like your own that are also running copies of the same Tor software in various configurations.
 This means that anyone who has a copy of the Tor software can use Tor both to provide privacy for their own communications&mdash;we call this *Tor client* behavior&mdash;as well as opt-in to donating a portion of their computer's own resources (its processing speed, network bandwidth, etcetera) to protect the privacy of other Tor users's communications&mdash;this is called *Tor relay* behavior.

 By itself, Tor may seem to do very little because it merely provides an onion-routed transport channel for other applications.
 For example, the Tor Browser application uses the core Tor software to provide the ability to browse the Web through the Tor network.
 That is, Tor is proxying the Tor Browser's messages.
 We say that the Tor Browser is a "*torified* Web browser," meaning simply that it is a Web browser whose connections are going through the Tor network, i.e., they are "torified."
 Many applications beyond Web browsers can make use of Tor, of course, including instant message (IM) chat apps, digital calendaring services, contact books, e-mail, and much more.
 In each case, the application providing the specific functionality (such as IM chat) must be torified in order to gain the protections offered by Tor.